 - URI F-1, J-1, H1-B and other affiliates from the affected countries, who already have visas, should be unaffected

 - URI F-1, J-1, H1-B and other affiliates from the affected countries, in the process of applying for a visa, should also be unaffected

 - URI F-1, J-1, H1-B and other affiliates, from one of the six countries in the U.S., are advised to not travel out of the U.S.

 Please note that the information listed on these pages does not constitute legal advice.

 If you would like to obtain individual guidance or if you have any questions related to these changes, you may begin with a conversation with the staff in the Office of International Students & Scholar.
 Alternatively, consult your immigration attorney.

-- E-mail email@example.com, call the office (401) 874-2395 or walk-in to share your concerns with the staff.
+- E-mail email@example.com, call the office (401) 874-2395 or walk-in.
+Appointments are not required.

-- The Office is opened 9:30 a.m. to 3:30 p.m.
-Monday through Friday.
+- Office Hours: 9:30 a.m. to 3:30 p.m.
+Monday through Friday, except holidays.